-Human Amyotrophic Lateral Sclerosis iPSC-Derived Models
+Human Amyotrophic Lateral Sclerosis iPSC-Derived Models - ALS Disease Models

 Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's Disease, is a devastating neurodegenerative condition characterized by the progressive loss of motor neurons, leading to debilitating muscle weakness and paralysis.
 Despite its severity, ALS remains without a cure, necessitating innovative approaches for therapeutic development.

-Understanding ALS
+Understanding ALS - Disease Mechanisms

 ALS manifests in two primary forms: familial ALS (fALS), which affects approximately 10% of patients and has a genetic basis, and sporadic ALS, which comprises the majority of cases.
 Both forms share clinical characteristics and present significant challenges in diagnosis and treatment.

-The Need for Advanced Models
+The Need for Advanced ALS Models

 Developing effective therapies for ALS is exceptionally challenging, with a high attrition rate in clinical trials.
-To address this, advanced and validated disease models are crucial for accurately studying ALS pathogenesis and screening potential treatments.
+To address this, advanced and validated ALS models are crucial for accurately studying ALS pathogenesis and screening potential treatments.

 At NeuroProof, we employ a rigorous assay validation strategy encompassing constructed, face, and predictive validation methods to ensure the reliability and relevance of our models.